aix-group/xai-lab.github.io/README.md

-This is the web ite of the XAI group in Marburg.
+This is the website of the xAI group at the University of Marburg.
 This website is based on the minimal-mistakes jekyll theme.

 # Editors
 > :warning: **Make sure you are on the `main`-branch**